Strand woven bamboo & eucalyptus floors set the record for hardest wood floors when compared to traditional hardwoods

 Choosing the right bamboo flooring supplier

-While the hardness benefits of strand bamboo flooring make it a practical choice for your home or workplace, you must take care when choosing a brand.
+While the hardness benefits of strand bamboo flooring, demonstrated on the bamboo flooring hardness scale, make it a practical choice for your home or workplace, you must take care when choosing a brand.
 Problems can arise if the density and moisture content in the strand compression process is not managed carefully.
 You have to keep in mind that for a flooring topcoat finish to be stable, it must permeate the wood in order to hold a lasting bond.
 If the underlying material is too dense, the topcoat layer may not be absorbed by the wood fully and this may cause a number of problems down the line.
 Another common problem with high density woods is, if manufactured incorrectly they may expand and contract more leading to shrinkage problems.

 Choosing the right brand of bamboo flooring will save you from these types of issues, and from having to pay a high cost for repairs later, so make sure to do your homework when choosing your next floor.